Therapy Dolls For Depression In Children And Other Mental Health Issues

 An overview of depression in children

 For a person of any age to be diagnosed with depression, they must have experienced symptoms for two or more weeks.
-Symptoms of childhood depression in particular may include:
+Symptoms of childhood depression, in particular, may include:

-What are therapy dolls?
+What are therapy dolls for depression in children?

 Therapy dolls are typically life-like dolls provided to people––especially children––living with certain cognitive, behavioral, or mental health conditions.
 They look like newborn babies, though their features may vary from realistic to abstract.